myshu2017-03-14/R-plots/README.md

-# R-plots
+# R-plot

-some scripts for R plots
+Some scripts for R plots

+# 1 gene_cluster_plot
+You should run the script in Rstudio.
+And you must install shiny and ggplot2.

+The results just as below: